Wastewater Operator Certification

 Owning and operating wastewater treatment facilities (WWTF) and collection systems represents a significant lifelong investment for any community.
 Protecting this investment requires that wastewater treatment facility operators be trained and certified to ensure they have the knowledge necessary to successfully carry out their job responsibilities.

 NHDES' Wastewater Operations Section oversees certification of these wastewater operators, provides required training and offers technical assistance to operators while on the job.

-New Hampshire requires that any individual charged with operating a public WWTF become a Certified Operator by NHDES due to the importance of ensuring that wastewater is properly contained, conveyed and treated before being discharged.
+New Hampshire requires that any individual charged with operating a public WWTF become a certified operator by NHDES by submitting the Certified Operator Application due to the importance of ensuring that wastewater is properly contained, conveyed and treated before being discharged.
 The certification process is designed to ensure that Certified Operators have the knowledge and ability to properly operate and maintain such facilities and the associated collection systems.

 Individuals who are interested in becoming a certified operator in New Hampshire, and are not certified in another state, must pass a written examination.
 Individuals who are certified elsewhere can apply to be certified by reciprocity for Grades I, II and III.

 |Grade||Education Requirements||Work Experience|